Azure-Samples/modern-data-warehouse-dataops/e2e_samples/parking_sensors/README.md

 - This is a simplified Build and Release process for demo purposes based on [Trunk-based development practices](https://trunkbaseddevelopment.com/).
 - *A manual publish is required -- currently, this cannot be automated.
 - **The solution deployment script does not configure Approval Gates at the moment.
 See [Known Issues, Limitations and Workarounds](#known-issues-limitations-and-workarounds)
-- ***Many organization use dedicated Release Branches (including Microsoft) instead of deploying from `master`.
+- ***Many organization use dedicated Release Branches (including Microsoft) instead of deploying from `main`.
 See [Release Flow](https://devblogs.microsoft.com/devops/release-flow-how-we-do-branching-on-the-vsts-team/).

 More resources: